-Mike McQueary, a key witness in the case against former Penn State assistant football coach Jerry Sandusky — who stands accused of sexually abusing at least 10 young boys over more than a decade — is testifying this morning at a court hearing about the scandal that has rocked the university.
+Jerry Sandusky, the former Penn State assistant football coach who faces more than 50 charges of sexually abusing at least 10 young boys over more than a decade, this morning waived his right to a preliminary hearing about the case against him.

 The decision was a surprise.
 Before the court proceeding, it had been widely anticipated that at least some of Sandusky's accusers would be in court today and have to testify about what he allegedly did.

 Let's come back to this country now, where we're expecting a court hearing today in the Jerry Sandusky child sexual abuse scandal - it comes tomorrow.
 Among those expected to testify is the man designated by the grand jury as Victim One.
 His story of alleged abuse prompted a major investigation and brought this case to light.

 Originally published on Wed December 7, 2011 2:29 pm

 Multiple media outlets, including the AP and CNN, are reporting that former Penn State assistant coach Jerry Sandusky has been arrested again, as new charges of sexual molestation have emerged.

 Sandusky is already facing 40 counts related to the sexual assault of children.
 Sandusky has said repeatedly that he is innocent, but the case has engulfed the Penn State football program in controversy.

 The news that Jerry Sandusky is being investigated in two more cases of alleged child sex abuse will likely mean that the former Penn State assistant football coach will be remanded to jail before a Dec.
 13 preliminary hearing about the case, his lawyer says.